Backstage Pass

 As the pandemic enters its third year and vaccines and boosters become normalized, “…people are slowly starting to ‘live’ again, seeing friends and family and even attending—or planning to attend—live events,” according to a recent Bankrate.com poll.
 Consumers have missed the excitement of live programming, from graduations to conventions, but after several years under lockdown, audiences are cautious.
 Their hesitancy poses a challenge for event planners who are being asked to mitigate that anxiety and host well-attended live events.
 In this blog post, we'll help you do just that by sharing some best practices for overcoming audience hesitation in a post-pandemic world.

 Audience members today have many questions about attending live events.
 Will other participants be vaccinated?
 Do I need to wear a mask?
-What, if any, protocols will be in place?
+What protocols will be in place?
 To ease attendees' worries, event planners need to be clear and up-front about these protocols.
 Here are some safety tips to help your post-pandemic live event go smoothly:

-• Determine how food service will differ from pre-pandemic events.
-Instead of a buffet, for example, consider individually packaging food items or hiring a catering team to serve them.
+Determine how food service will differ from pre-pandemic events.
+Instead of a buffet, consider individually packaged items or hiring a catering team to serve them.

-• Plan the configuration of your event space ahead of time so you can communicate that information with participants.
-You may want to have a contingency plan in place to shift your seating arrangements depending on Covid case counts in your area.
+Plan the configuration of your event space ahead of time so you can communicate that information to participants.
+Have a contingency plan to adjust seating based on local Covid case counts.

-• Finally, if your seating is different, post-pandemic, your sound and image projection may need to change, too.
-For events with a larger footprint, you'll want to adjust your AV so your socially distanced audience can see, hear, and participate in the action in real-time.
+If your seating changes post-pandemic, your sound and image projection may need adjustment, too.
+For events with a larger footprint, update your AV so a socially distanced audience can see, hear, and participate in real time.

-Regardless of your protocols, communication with your attendees is critical.
-You want your audience to feel safe—and that means reassuring them that you're keeping their safety top of mind.
-Many organizations are choosing to share their masking, vaccination, and social distancing policies ahead of the event.
-Some are also sharing their backup plans and refund policies ahead of time, so audiences know what may happen if an event has to go virtual or hybrid at the last minute.
+Regardless of your protocols, communication with attendees is critical.
+You want your audience to feel safe—so reassure them you’re keeping their well-being top of mind.
+Many organizations now share masking, vaccination, and distancing policies ahead of the event, along with backup plans and refund policies should the event shift to virtual or hybrid at the last minute.

-During the pandemic, we all learned that there's no substitute for in-person connection.
-But that doesn't mean that live events will return to business as usual.
-Instead, post-pandemic live events offer the opportunity to reimagine in-person programming with safety—and innovation—in mind.
+During the pandemic we learned there’s no substitute for in-person connection.
+But that doesn’t mean live events will return to business as usual.
+Post-pandemic gatherings are an opportunity to reimagine programming with safety—and innovation—in mind.

-If you aren't sure how to start embracing the "new normal" in events management, consider enlisting the support of an expert production partner.
-The right partner will have the tools and expertise to help you create an exciting event, so your attendees' first foray back into the events world is a positive one.
+If you aren't sure how to start embracing the “new normal” in event management, consider enlisting the support of an expert production partner.
+The right partner will have the tools and expertise to help you create an exciting event so your attendees' first foray back into the events world is a positive one.

 To learn more about how Stagedge can help you boost audience engagement at your next hybrid event, contact us and let's start talking!